 Many think, that Pishon and Gihon are the Nile and the Ganges.

-Michael M. Homan at the Xavier University of Louisiana have suggested the land of Havilah was Nubia, a region located in what is today northern Sudan and southern Egypt.
+Michael M. Homan at the Xavier University of Louisiana has suggested the land of Havilah was Nubia, a region located in what is today northern Sudan and southern Egypt.
 This would mean that the river Pishon was the Nile.

 Nubia was home to some of Africa's earliest kingdoms and the land was known for rich deposits of gold.
 According to Homan, India, with river candidates being the Indus or Ganges, or Southwest Arabia, with the Pishon being the Wadi Bisha and the Wadi Baish.
-All three areas are famous for gold and the other commodities.
+All three areas are famous for gold and other commodities.

-Biblical scholar and archaeologists, William F. Albright (1891-1971), thought that Pishon and Gihon are what we refer to today as the Blue Nile and the White Nile, the two major tributaries of the Nile River.
+Biblical scholar and archaeologist, William F. Albright (1891-1971), thought that Pishon and Gihon are what we refer to today as the Blue Nile and the White Nile, the two major tributaries of the Nile River.
 However, this theory creates a major problem.
 The Blue Nile and the White Nile are located far to the south of the so-called Fertile Crescent, while the Tigris and the Euphrates are located far to the north.

 Titus Flavius Josephus, an early Jewish historian thought that Pishon is the Ganges and the land of Havilah is India.

-However, during the end of the last ice age the Red Sea was largely dry, which means the region of Cush would have extended into the mountains at the southwest tip of the present Arabian Peninsula.
+However, during the end of the last ice age, the Red Sea was largely dry, which means the region of Cush would have extended into the mountains at the southwest tip of the present Arabian Peninsula.